-The environmental review will include evaluations of the full range of technical areas needed to comply with SEQRA.
+The environmental review will include site-specific evaluations and studies of the full range of technical areas needed to comply with SEQRA.
 The following bullets identify the key environmental topics that could result in potential adverse impacts that will be studied.
 If environmental analysis reveals any significant adverse impacts, the document will identify any reasonable measures to minimize or mitigate those impacts.
 To the extent applicable, prior studies completed by OCIDA as part of its generic environmental impact statements will be referenced in the site-specific assessments completed as part of the current environmental impact statement.